Fighting Money Laundering with Statistics and Machine Learning: Client Risk Profiling

 \subsection{Supervised Client Risk Profiling}

 Colladon and Remondi \cite{Colladon2017} combine social network analysis and logistic regression.
 Using 33,670 transactions from an Italian factoring firm, the authors first construct three graphs; $\mathcal{G}_{1},\mathcal{G}_{2}$, and $\mathcal{G}_{3}$.
 All share the same nodes, representing clients, while edges represent transactions.
 In $\mathcal{G}_{1}$, edges are weighted relative to transaction size.
 In $\mathcal{G}_{2}$, they are weighted relative to connected clients' business sectors.
 Finally, in $\mathcal{G}_{3}$, they are weighted relative to geographic factors.
 Next, a set of graph metrics are used to construct features for every client.
 These include in-, out-, and total-degrees, closeness, betweenness, and constraint.
 A label $y_{c}\in\{0,1\}$ is also collected for $288$ clients, denoting (with $y_{c}=1$) if the client can be connected to a money laundering trial.
-The authors then employ a logistic regression model
+The authors then employ a logistic regression model where $\boldsymbol{\beta}\in\mathbb{R}^d$ denotes the learnable coefficients.
+The approach achieves an impressive performance.
+Results indicate that in-degrees over $\mathcal{G}_{3}$ and total-degrees over $\mathcal{G}_{1}$ are associated with higher risk.
+By contrast, constraint over $\mathcal{G}_{2}$ and closeness over $\mathcal{G}_{1}$ are associated with lower risk.